PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/bug-bounty-rules.md

 The following are in-scope of the Program under the standard reward schedule in Exhibit B:

 - The [Polymesh node](https://github.com/PolymeshAssociation/Polymesh) Rust source code and associated [released binaries](https://github.com/PolymeshAssociation/Polymesh/releases/latest), as deployed in the **Mainnet runtime**.
 Vulnerabilities must be reproducible in the latest published release; issues present only on unreleased development branches may be accepted at Polymesh's discretion.

-### LIMITED SCOPE: CONFIDENTIAL ASSETS (POST-AUDIT, PRE-MAINNET)

-The following Confidential Assets functionality is in scope subject to the conditions below:
+- Polymesh Confidential Assets (the new P-DART-based confidential asset functionality introduced in Polymesh v8), comprising `pallet_confidential_assets` in the [Polymesh repository](https://github.com/PolymeshAssociation/Polymesh) and the [polymesh-dart](https://github.com/PolymeshAssociation/polymesh-dart) zero-knowledge proof library, subject to the conditions below.

-- `pallet_confidential_assets` in the [Polymesh repository](https://github.com/PolymeshAssociation/Polymesh); and
-- the [polymesh-dart](https://github.com/PolymeshAssociation/polymesh-dart) zero-knowledge proof library.
+### CONFIDENTIAL ASSETS (PRE-MAINNET)

-Conditions applicable to limited-scope items:
+Conditions applicable to Confidential Assets while it remains pre-Mainnet:

-1. Confidential Assets is a pre-release feature deployed on **Testnet only**; it is not yet deployed to Mainnet.
+1. Confidential Assets is deployed on **Testnet only**; it is not yet deployed to Mainnet.
 The polymesh-dart cryptography has completed its first external security audit.
-All testing of limited-scope items must be performed on Testnet or on local/private networks under the Participant's control.
+All testing must be performed on Testnet or on local/private networks under the Participant's control.
 2. Reports that restate limitations already documented in the [Confidential Assets documentation](/confidential-assets), or that duplicate findings already identified by Polymesh's commissioned external audit, are not eligible for a Bounty Payout.
-3. Bounty Payouts for limited-scope findings are discretionary and will generally be paid at a reduced rate relative to the standard reward schedule (typically up to 70% of the applicable range), reflecting the pre-release, Testnet-only status of the code.
-4. Upon deployment of Confidential Assets to Mainnet, these items automatically move into full scope and the standard reward schedule applies; this takes effect on Mainnet deployment itself, whether or not this page or the main bug bounty page has yet been updated to reflect it.
-Polymesh will update these pages to reflect the change.

 For the avoidance of doubt, the legacy confidential assets (v1 / MERCAT) functionality and the Polymesh Private repositories are out of scope (see below).